IntelLabs/hec-p-isa-tools/README.md

 Intel’s [HERACLES accelerator technology](https://dl.acm.org/doi/10.1145/3560810.3565290) aims at improving the computational performance of [Fully Homomorphic Encryption (FHE)](https://en.wikipedia.org/wiki/Homomorphic_encryption).
-FHE is a form of encryption that allows computation to be performed on encrypted data without having to decrypt the data, which brings in profound and beneficial implications for data privacy and data confidentiality.
+FHE allows computation to be performed on encrypted data without having to decrypt the data which brings in profound and beneficial implications for data privacy and data confidentiality.
-But these benefits come with a significant performance cost, which has so far confined FHE based application to specifc use case archetypes primarely in use by the regulated industries and governemnt.
+However, these benefits come with a significant performance cost which has so far confined FHE based application to specifc use case archetypes primarely in use by the regulated industries and government.

 Most of the FHE schemes of today perform the computation using very large polynomial rings, thus requiring considerable compute power and data